Are you ready for a mirror makeover?

 Over the years, every time I would try to hang it somewhere, I wouldn’t be happy with it’s dark reddish finish, and I would always end up taking it down, and putting it in storage.
 As you can see in this “before” photo, it has beautiful frenchy lines and detail, but it was in desperate need of a makeover.

-This little makeover was probably the quickest redo that I’ve ever done, taking less than two hours to complete.
+This little makeover was probably the quickest redo that I’ve ever done, taking less than two hours from start to finish.

-I pulled out my stash of Pure & Original paint, and chose a very pale blue, called Lagoon Water.
+I began by pulling out my stash of Pure & Original paint, and chose a very pale blue color, called Lagoon Water.
 Because the painted area wasn’t very large, I didn’t use any layering of colors.
-I only used one color, keeping it very simple.
+I kept it very simple by only using one color.

-The mirror has raised detail all the way around that had old gilding on it.
+The mirror has raised detail all the way around with an old gilded finish.

-I wanted to keep that detailing, so I used a small 1” artist’s brush to paint in and around that detail.
+I wanted to keep that detailing, so I used a small 1” artist’s brush to paint in and around the carved scrolls and beading.

 At the top of the mirror was an area that always made me think that something should be added there.